Table of Contents

 - The last part of the name must include either “Limited”, “Corporation”, “Incorporated”, “Sendirian Berhad”, “Société à Responsabilité Limitée”, “Société Anonyme”, “Sociedad Anonima”, “Besloten Vennootschap”, “Gesellschaft mit beschrankter Haftung”, “Naamloze Vennootschap” or their abbreviations;

-Step 2.
 Appoint a registered agent

-Step 3.
-File the Articles of Incorporation
+Step 3: Submit the Articles of Incorporation

 - The company name;

-- The registered agent’s name and address;
+- The name and address of the registered agent;

-Business licenses and permits.
 Certain industries will be required to meet licensing requirements.
 Licensing registration allows your IBC to lawfully exist in Anguilla.
 Failing to comply with the requirements will result in monetary penalties or being forced to close the company.

 Understanding Anguilla IBC helps you decide whether your business fits into the business entity.
 If you are planning to form an offshore business, Anguilla is the ideal destination with plenty of benefits.
 The company registration is also simple and easy to work on.